 Another fiction writer also mentioned the tricoteuses.
 She was a Hungarian-born British writer named Baroness Emma “Emmuska” Orczy.
 She wrote the fictional novel The Scarlet Pimpernel (later made into a movie).
-In her 1908 novel, Orczy provided grisly images of the tricoteuses when she stated, “[the tricoteuses] sat there and knitted, while head after head fell beneath the knife, and they got quite bespattered with the blood.”
+In her 1908 novel, Orczy provided grisly images of the women when she stated, “[the tricoteuses] sat there and knitted, while head after head fell beneath the knife, and they got quite bespattered with the blood.”

-While it’s highly unlikely the women were bespattered with blood or that they secretly knitted the names of those guillotined into their stitches, these industrious and patriotic knitters were known to faithfully knit at executions.
+While it’s highly unlikely the ticoteuses were bespattered with blood or that they secretly knitted the names of those guillotined into their stitches, these industrious and patriotic knitters were known to faithfully knit at executions.
 They produced many small items, such as stockings or mittens.
 But more importantly, as they purled one and knitted two, they created hundreds of red Phrygian caps or “Liberty Caps.”
 These caps were the famous soft, conical, brimless caps from antiquity.
 The caps came to symbolize the French Revolution and the new order.
 In fact, even today the national symbol of France, Marianne (an allegory of liberty, egality and fraternity), is shown wearing the red Phrygian cap.

 Theories as to why the women knitted in public have varied.
-Some people believe they knitted because knitting alleviates stress and depression, which in turn helped them relax.
+Some people believe they knitted because knitting alleviated stress and depression, which in turn helped them relax.
 Dickens wrote that their knitting was a “mechanical substitute for eating and drinking.”
 Still others claim they knitted to add to their meager incomes or to clothe their families.
 What Dickens and others may have missed is that in the eighteenth-century women were expected to use their free time in productive pursuits.
 Thus, it was a fad to be busy, and the tricoteuses may have been in the habit of knitting because of social expectation.

 “[A]t times … when an interesting case is pending, she pays great attention, seeming to take in the situation and points with something near akin to legal acumen, and if the occasion is an exciting one, she arises to an erect posture and sways her body slowly backward and forward, yet never for a moment ceasing her incessant knitting.”

-- Dickens, Charles, A Tale of Two Cities, 2005
+- Dickens, Charles, A Tale of Two Cities, 2005, p.
+214.